What is an archaeologist?

 Typical work hours

 Most archaeologists work a typical 40 hours a week.
 However, when onsite in the field, they generally have no set schedules and may work throughout the day and during weekends.
-When doing post-excavation work in laboratories, researching, and preparing articles and reports, archaeologists usually work regular 40-hour weeks.
-Archaeologists who work as teachers and researchers typically work flexible hours.
+When doing post-excavation work in laboratories, researching, and preparing articles and reports, these professionals usually work regular 40-hour weeks.
+Those who work as teachers and researchers typically work flexible hours.

 Types of archaeologists